Olliter/Olliter_Manuals/OL-SD20A/README.md

 network and skip the IP address setup guide.

-  ![warning - 2S.I.
-Software e Servizi per l\'Ingegneria        -       -       -       -       -       -       -       -       -  Before applying any voltage to the SDR, connect the device to
-  S.r.l.](./resources/images/0cde365bbde16b18cec1e5476298a322f1da9dae.png)   your home switch/router using a high-quality CAT5 (or superior) ethernet cable
+> [!WARNING]Before applying any voltage to the SDR, connect the device to your home switch/router using a high-quality CAT5 (or superior) ethernet cable

-  ![warning - 2S.I.
-Software e Servizi per l\'Ingegneria        -       -       -       -       -       -       -       -       -  The transceiver can only communicate at 1Gbps, if the
-  S.r.l.](./resources/images/0cde365bbde16b18cec1e5476298a322f1da9dae.png)   switch/router or the master PC does not support such speed, the connection may be unavailable or unstable
+> [!WARNING]The transceiver can only communicate at 1Gbps, if the switch/router or the master PC does not support such speed, the connection may be unavailable or unstable

-## Sample Ethernet connection
+### Sample Ethernet connection

 The following schematic illustrates the recommended connection of the SDR device to the PC.